 In an e-mail of January 27, 2005, from Debi Bevins, Special Assistant to the (VA) Secretary Jim Nicholson, Bevins asked Szybala: “Is there any truth to what Keith Roberts alleges in this e-mail?” referring to Roberts’ allegations of fraud and violations of his due process rights, and Roberts declarations of his rightful entitlement pertaining to his experiencing what the VA calls “stressors.”

-Plotting a Prosecution In the same e-mail, Bevins asks: “Have we heard any news on the prosecution of Keith Roberts?”
+In the same e-mail, Bevins asks: “Have we heard any news on the prosecution of Keith Roberts?”

 Szybala replies in part in an e-mail dated January 27, 2005 that: “Of course not (there is no truth to Roberts’ allegations).
 But he (Roberts) may be confused and believe it.
 I have known of and been dealing with Mr. Roberts’ complaints for several years now, dating to my time at OGC (VA Office of the General Counsel) as explained in the message below. … In the interest of full disclosure, I also have a letter on this case from the American Legion, dated October 15, 2004 (asking for Vasil’s report), to which I have not yet responded.
 The fraud for which Mr. Roberts’ service connection was severed was uncovered, investigated, and reported by the OIG (Office of the Inspector General).
 To respond to the Legion’s letter, we need to confer with the OIG and have had trouble connecting.
 When we do we’ll ask them the question about the prosecution, too.
 My guess is, however, that this case would not interest a U.S. Attorney. …”